Kids’ Formal Wear

 Keep them safe

 If your girl loves her beautiful tulle skirt or silk dress, she will certainly want to wear it everywhere: kindergarten and playground included.
 And your boy will probably pick whatever there is in his closet and put it on; he doesn’t really care if it’s his good suit or formal white shirt.
-Put your kids’ communion wear on top shelves in their closet and make sure they know they cannot wear it all the time.
+Put your kids’ communion wear on top shelves in their closets and make sure they know they cannot wear it all the time.
 Keep your children’s clothes away from them even when you’re on your way to the big event; put the good clothes in your car and have them change once you get there.

 Have baby wipes at hand